jrsnleons/Coldbrew/README.md

 1. Clone the repo
    `git clone https://github.com/jrsnleons/Coldbrew.git .`
+2. Install the needed packages
+    `npm install`
-2. Run the Client/the front-end of the website
+3. Run the Client/the front-end of the website
    `npm start`
-3. Run the Server/back-end of the website
+4. Run the Server/back-end of the website
    `cd server`
    `npm start`
+5. Installing the db
+    import the `coldbrew.sql` into a new db called `coldbrew`

 localhost addresses:
 - front-end: http://localhost:3000/